DrDab/BreakfastBookClub/Weekly Reports/w2_report.md

     - Helped justify software toolset used for Breakfast Book Club project.
     - Justified my role and specified the schedule that I will follow pursuant to my role.
     - Zaynab Khan:
-    - Added some non-functional requirements of our project
+    - Improved justification of my role
-    - Wrote a use case for adding books to reading lists
+    - Helped design database tables for users
-    - Defined and justified my role
+    - Technical writing for the README

     Amanda Ha:
     - Wrote timeline for completing the frontend, backend and API parts of the project